gmlewis/bible-codes/TheLittleBook.md

 The BITTER SWEET

 So hear my words O’ Israel and come to my son in full repentance and accept his sacrifice, for of a truth should you reject his call there remains no more sacrifice for sin but eternal judgment because you will have willingly and eternally chosen evil over righteousness, and I will give all who make such a choice the full consequences of their decision, yet understand all are free to choose.
-I AM h e who will make all things new!
+I AM h e who will make all things new!
-I AM T he Father of Lights who will make his abode with men in the new heavens and new earth that I will fully create in righteousness and nothing that is evil will ever enter therein.
+I AM T he Father of Lights who will make his abode with men in the new heavens and new earth that I will fully create in righteousness and nothing that is evil will ever enter therein.
 And I will give that holy city New Jerusalem to my overcomers and all those who come to Yeshua HaMashiach, who is also Jesus the Christ and they will eat of the tree of life and they will have entrance into that holy and perfect city and I will be there God, and they shall be my people forevermore, Yea and Amen.
 Kiss the Son, lest he be angry and you perish from the way.
 The times are now.